dib-lab/2021-paper-ibd/manuscript.md

 # Supplementary information

 ![
+**Phylogenetic tree of 360 bacterial species that were predictive of IBD subtype in all models.** Tree was built from the GTDB rs202 tree with all tips except those represented by the 360 genomes removed.
+Tree tips are labelled by genomes that anchored at least 1% of the normalized variable importance.
+The inner ring annotates the rank of the genomes, with the genome holding the most normalized variable importance across models ranked as 1.
+The outer ring is the species name within the GTDB database.
+](images/genome360.png "tree"){#fig:tree}

+![
 **Fifty-four genomes are important across models and anchor the majority of variable importance.**.
 The bottom panel depicts a heat map of the scale variable importance contributed by k-mers that anchored to each of the top 54 genomes that were important for predicting IBD subtype.
 Models are labelled by the validation study and by the random seed used to build the model.Rank corresponds to the genome that anchored the most variable importance.
-Rank:species can be decoded using the tree in the main manuscript.
+Rank:species can be decoded using the tree in **Figure S @fig:tree**.
 The top panels depict bar charts that correspond to the minimum (lower) or maximum (upper) variable importance a genome could anchor.
 The minimum variable importance was estimated following the sourmash gather algorithm, where each important k-mer was assigned to only one genome, and the genome it was assigned to was determined by a greedy winner-takes-all approach.
 Therefore, in the minimum bar chart, variable importance attributable to a k-mer was only summed once per k-mer, even if that k-mer occurred in multiple genomes.
 The maximum variable importance was estimated by allowing k-mers to be anchored to multiple genomes, so all k-mers were assigned to all possible genomes even if that meant a k-mer was assigned multiple times.